What is the anticipated timeline for the project?

 The supportive housing building will have approximately 100 apartments.
 The exact number of apartment homes will be determined as the density and programming details are finalized in the coming months.

-The student housing will house approximately 1,110 undergraduates (sophomores, juniors, and seniors) in apartment-style units.
+The student housing will house more than 1,110 undergraduates (sophomores, juniors, and seniors) in apartment-style units.

 Will the campus need to expend funds for any part of the project?